Vietnam.vn - Nền tảng quảng bá Việt Nam

 On the morning of May 14 (Vietnam time), the gold price stood at 2,010 USD/ounce, unchanged from the previous trading session.

-Experts say that the precious metal has not lost any of its luster as it continues to attract investor attention.
+Experts say the precious metal has lost none of its luster as it continues to attract investor attention.

 Domestic gold price increased slightly today.
 (Illustration photo)